-Using our Elegraph printmaking platform, digitization of two base plates allowed Hariri to manipulate these mediums further, interchanging elements and adding elevation, texture, and shadows within the digital realm.
+Using our Elegraph printmaking platform, digitization of two base plates allowed Amir to manipulate these mediums further, interchanging elements and adding elevation, texture, and shadows within the digital realm.

 Amir Hariri - Artist & Printmaker, NYC

-Like traditional printmaking relationships, alta's collaboration process is integral to Elegraph Printmaking.
-Starting with a concept discussion, Amir Hariri was quick to understand the new opportunities our platform offered his vision and quickly took pen to paper, ready to share initial sketches.
+Starting with a concept discussion, Amir was quick to understand the new opportunities our platform offered his vision and quickly took pen to paper, ready to share initial sketches.

-Hariri physically worked on two source plates, provided by alta, consisting of paint and a few small concrete forms.
-After these were scanned by our Art Processing team, alta’s Master Printer worked on the digital file, creating new elevation, texture, shadows and forms from the physical inputs to bring Hariri’s vision to life.
+Amir physically worked on two source plates, provided by alta, working with paint and building a few small concrete forms.
+After these were scanned, our Art Production team worked on the digital files, creating new elevation, texture, shadows and forms from to bring Amir’s vision into the digital realm.

-Through discussion and true collaboration, we provided Hariri the ability to engage with his work in a different way and developed new ways to blend 3D with 2D, creating sloped elevation and adding geometric forms that fall outside physical methods.
+Through discussion and collaboration, we provided Amir with the ability to engage with his work in a different way and developed new ways to blend 3D with 2D, creating sloped elevation and adding geometric forms that fall outside physical methods.

-By conducting a virtual and physical shadow study of an all-white print, Hariri was able to plan, and further push, his vision for an iteration with the most intriguing illusions of light, shadow and depth in 2D and 3D.
+By conducting a physical, and virtual, shadow study of an all-white print, Amir was able to plan and further push his vision for an iteration with the most intriguing illusions of light, shadow and depth in both 2D and 3D.

-The result of our beta collaboration with Hariri is three incredible Elegraph Prints that are the tip of our new printmaking iceberg.
+The result of our beta collaboration with Amir is a series of three Elegraph Prints that represent Amir’s body of work in a new medium.